Title: | Using CF-Compliant Calendars with Climate Projection Data |

 of data. timezone()

-returns the datum time zone as a character
+returns the calendar time zone as a character

 string. offsets()